readandprogress/reading.is-a.dev/04-contact.md

 ### Email

-Yep, I bet you heard this one before but Email is the best way to get with contact with me as well!
+Yep, I bet you've heard this one before, but email is the best way to get in contact with me as well!

 [readandprogress@duck.com](mailto:readandprogress@duck.com)

 ### Discord

-I also frequently active on Discord!
+I am also frequently active on Discord!
 Feel free to drop by!

 ```swift
 @readandprogress